 - There is a high chance of developing coronary heart disease.

 Diagnosis Of Nephrotic Syndrome In Children

-Your doctor may first do a physical examination to check for swelling, pale fingernails, and dull hair.
+Your doctor may first do a physical examination to check for swelling.
 They may then enquire about the child’s medical and family history.
 To confirm the condition, the doctor may recommend a urine test to detect proteins in urine.

-Blood tests to identify the low protein levels may also be required.
+Blood tests, to identify the low protein, high cholesterol levels and to rule out secondary nephrotic syndrome, may also be required.
 Renal ultrasound or a renal biopsy may be done if the above tests fail to provide the diagnosis.